IMPORTANT - Protecting Tokens

 • Hinkal cannot reverse these transactions and is not liable for lost funds.

-• Anything you copy from Etherscan, a 3rd party dApp console, or elsewhere places you at risk of losing tokens.
+• Anything you copy from a Blockchain scanner, a 3rd party dApp console, or elsewhere places you at risk of losing tokens.

-• ONLY receive assets through Receive → Payment Link / Proxy Address / Private Address inside the wallet.
+• ONLY receive assets through Receive → Payment link or Public address inside the wallet.

 Scenario 1 — On-ramp with wallet connection

-(e.g. Uniswap’s “Buy” → Connect Wallet → choose Main Account)
+(e.g. Uniswap’s “Buy” → Connect Wallet → choose Private account)

 What goes wrong